 Our £307 million growth plan is progressing at pace and we are driving some crucial national agendas from food to water to skills, as well as being recognised in Government as offering some unique opportunities for national pilots.

-126 men and women now sit on our boards, with over 100 of these directly from the business community.
+More than 120 members now sit on our boards, with over 100 of these directly from the business community.

 In 2014, the Greater Lincolnshire LEP became a company limited by guarantee and from 2015, the roles and responsibilities of LEPs significantly changed, with local budgets handed down directly from central Government.